Big Russian money out of Cyprus; crisis endangers flows

 Given the risk of disruption to its financial flows, Russia in particularly concerned about any imposition of controls on capital movements; Cyprus has already drafted such legislation as a precaution in case the EU cuts off aid to its banks.

-“If, in any way, capital flows are restricted that would have a significant impact on Russian businesses,” said German Gref, chief executive of state-controlled Sberbank (SBER.MM), Russia’s largest bank.
+“If, in any way, capital flows are restricted that would have a significant impact on Russian businesses,” said German Gref, chief executive of state-controlled Sberbank, Russia’s largest bank.

 “I hope the Cypriot government has the wisdom not to undertake such measures, because if they do all investors will leave the country.
 It would be a perfect case study in what not to do,” the former economy minister told Rossiya 24 television.